-Tianshou provides other type of data buffer such as ListReplayBuffer (based on list), PrioritizedReplayBuffer (based on Segment Tree and numpy.ndarray).
+Tianshou provides other type of data buffer such as PrioritizedReplayBuffer (based on Segment Tree and numpy.ndarray) and VectorReplayBuffer (add different episodes' data but without losing chronological order).
 Check out ReplayBuffer for more detail.

 1.2.3 Policy

 Tianshou aims to modularizing RL algorithms.
 It comes into several classes of policies in Tianshou.
 All of the policy classes must inherit BasePolicy.